 - Naturally polymerizing wood finish

-- Cures by oxidation not evaporation
+- Cures by oxidation, not evaporation

 - Does not form a glossy finish no matter the number of coats

-- Form a flexible water proof finish
+- Form a flexible water-repellent finish

 - Resists abrasion and acids

 - Does not blister and peel (properly applied)